liquity/dev/README.md

 The LQTY contracts consist of:

 `LQTYStaking.sol` - the staking contract, containing stake and unstake functionality for LQTY holders.
-This contract receives ETH fees from redemptions, and CLV fees from new debt issuance.
+This contract receives ETH fees from redemptions, and LUSD fees from new debt issuance.

 `CommunityIssuance.sol` - This contract handles the issuance of LQTY tokens to Stability Pool depositors as a function of time.
 It is controlled by the `PoolManager`.
 Upon system launch, the Liquity admin will transfer an initial supply of LQTY to it - the “community issuance” supply.
 The contract steadily issues these LQTY tokens to the Stability Pool depositors over time.

 `GrowthToken.sol` - This is the LQTY ERC20 contract.
-It has a hard cap supply of 100 million, and during the first year, restricts transfers from the Liquity admin address.
+It has a hard cap supply of 100 million, and during the first year, restricts transfers from the Liquity admin address, a regular Ethereum address controlled by the project company Liquity AG. **Note that the Liquity admin address has no extra privileges and does not retain any control over the Liquity protocol once deployed.**

 ### LQTY Lockup contracts and token vesting